 The tax advisor’s focus is lowering your tax burden.
 For a couple’s taxes, filing as married and joint is the preferred option.
 In most cases, it will result in the lowest tax burden, however for student loan repayment; it could be the worst decision.
 What the tax advisor does not see is the impact on the monthly student loan repayment when a couple is using an IDR student loan repayment method.
 The student debt structure of each spouse along with the AGI will determine their monthly repayment amount.
 The wrong decision could cost a couple of thousands of dollars a year.

 The private lenders’ goal is to have you refinance your federal loan to their private bank.
 This approach is the traditional mindset that many believe with regard to student loan repayment.
 An important note; if you decide to do a private refinancing, then the borrower will be unable to return to the federal repayment option with those loans.
 This is a significant decision for a single person trying to plan forward or a person who is considering additional education.
-You also need to do your homework since many of the lenders promote the dollar savings in large numbers.
+You also need to do your homework since many lenders promote the dollar savings in large numbers.
 These advertising dollars are over the life of the loan.

 Our Student Loan Repayment solution brings all of these factors together and generates a custom analysis based on your specific situation.